 3.It is strongly recommended that companies provide globally accepted certifications or testing for various biodegradability claims (such as the BPA certification for industrial composting)

 Further in line with the position articulated by the European Commission as well as major CPG companies, Ubuntoo recommends that "biodegradable" plastics should not be considered a solution for littering (or worse a license to litter).
 Appropriate collection and end-of-life solutions (such as industrial composting or home composting) need to be put into place to avoid biodegradable plastics ending up as litter in the environment.

-In 2018, NOHBO unleashed its Drop line.
-Following years of extensive research & development, and thousands of hours spent in the lab till breakthroughs were reached, the Nohbo team has successfully developed single use, water soluble drops for personal care products.
-It's the brainchild of Benjamin Stern, who came up with the idea for his company at age 14.
-This is single-use shampoo or conditioner with an outer coating that melts in water.
+NOHBO was formed in 2015 and launched its Drop line after 3 years of research & development, and thousands of hours spent in the lab till breakthroughs were reached.
+The NOHBO team has successfully developed an eco-friendly solution to bottled shampoos, conditioners, body washes, and shaving creams with water soluble drops.
+This startup is the brainchild of Benjamin Stern, who came up with the idea for his company at age 14.

-NOHBO Drops are comprised of two parts; an outer film utilizing the most advanced up-and-coming water-soluble technology, alongside a moisturizing base comprised of shampoo, conditioner, body wash OR shaving cream.
-Each Drop, when mixed with shower water for 2-4 seconds, will produce an excellent personal care experience with no harsh chemicals, free of parabens and sulfates, and NO DAMAGE to the environment.
+Their products, the NOHBO Drops are comprised of two parts: an outer film utilizing a water-soluble technology, alongside a moisturizing base comprised of shampoo, conditioner, body wash OR shaving cream.
+Each Drop, when mixed with shower water for 2-4 seconds, will produce a personal care experience with no harsh chemicals, free of parabens and sulfates, and NO DAMAGE to the environment.